Spondylolisthesis Treatment in Seattle, WA

 Many people often confuse spondylolisthesis with a herniated disc, but these two spinal issues are very different.
 A herniated disc concerns the cushioned disc that exists between the bones of the spine whereas spondylolisthesis is related to the bones themselves.

-Schedule Treatment with Dr. Jung in Seattle, WA Today
+Schedule Spondylolisthesis Treatment in Seattle, WA Today

 Dr. Edward Jung provides comprehensive care, including minimally invasive surgery, to relieve the pain of Spondylolisthesis at his spine care clinic in Seattle, WA.
 If you have lower back pain or stiffness due to Spondylolisthesis, schedule a consultation for proper diagnosis and treatment of your condition.
 Patients often drive from Renton, Bellevue, Seattle, and Redmond for specialized care with Dr. Jung.